Skip Ribbon Commands

 • be patient and sensitive to the student’s requirements

-• be impartial, objective and respect confidentiality
+• be impartial, objective and understand the need to maintain confidentiality.

 The role of the Auslan interpreter is to facilitate communication between the student and the supervisor, or between the supervisor, the student, and the reader, scribe and/or clarifier.
-The Auslan interpreter must sign everything that is spoken and voice everything that is signed so that the student is able to participate fully and equally in the test/examination.
+The Auslan interpreter must sign everything that is spoken and voice everything that is signed so that the student is able to participate fully and equally in the external assessment.

 Auslan interpreters cannot add or omit information or modify the original message.
 Auslan interpreters cannot assist the student with their work, including advising or prompting for answers.